nbarba/MultilayerPerceptron/README.md

 # Toy Example

 A toy example is also provided, that attempts to train the multi-layer perceptron on a real binary classification dataset.
-The dataset used is a randomly selected subset of the "banknote authentication" dataset available by the [UCI Machine learning repository](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
+The dataset used is a randomly selected subset of the "banknote authentication" dataset available at the [UCI Machine learning repository](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
 The task is to distinguish original from forged bank-note like statements, using wavelet features extracted from images.
 The dataset is un-normalized, so the example also includes code to perform z-score normalization on the train/test set.